-As we mentioned before, toch in the middle field has a ring of speaker expressivity, whereas it is more hearer directed at the end.
+As we commented in relation to (28), toch in the middle field has a ring of speaker expressivity, whereas it is more hearer directed at the end.
 An utterance like Dat is toch verschrikkelijk toch?
 'That is terrible, isn't it' sounds natural.